57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Jalapeños stuffed with cheese, battered and gently fried, are a sharp way to warm up an adult Christmas party crowd.

 If you’re wondering “What food should I bring to a holiday party?” you can’t go wrong with a dish of spinach artichoke dip.
-The homemade version can be a bit of a chore, so it wouldn’t be wrong for you to pick up a pre-made package in the specialty deli section of your favorite grocery store.
+The homemade version can be a bit of a chore, so we'll forgive you for picking up a pre-made package in the specialty deli section of your favorite grocery store.

 Elevate the mix with barbecue sauce or caramelized onions, and you have the makings of a new Christmas party food classic.